 Healthy Thanksgiving TipsBy Sarah S – Jenny Craig

-Each year at Thanksgiving, we gather around the dinner table and spoil our taste buds and often our diet with sugary cranberry sauce, salty gravy, and heaps of mashed potatoes.
-For a day that is so focused on food, it’s easy to get lost in the kitchen and forget the true meaning of the day.
+Each year at Thanksgiving, most of us gather around the dinner table and spoil our taste buds, and often our weight loss intentions, with sugary cranberry sauce, salty gravy, and one too many scoops of mashed potatoes.

-Is it possible to truly enjoy this so-called “turkey day” in the midst of a successful weight loss journey?
+Is it possible to truly enjoy “turkey day” during your weight loss journey?
 Absolutely!
 Use these easy tips to help you stay on track during the long weekend—and get a healthy jump on the holiday season.

-Nobody’s expecting you to be a “diet saint” on this particular Thursday—but you also don’t want one anything-goes meal to derail two weeks’ worth of healthy choices.
-So when you’re filling your plate on Thanksgiving, choose wisely.
+Thanksgiving's main event is usually enjoyed around the dinner table.
+But one day doesn't need to derail all the hard work you've put into bettering your health!
+When you’re filling your plate on Thanksgiving, choose wisely.
 Use your visual portioning guide.
 Load up on healthy veggies, choosing steamed or lightly sautéed dishes over creamy casseroles or marshmallow-covered yams.
 Here’s a tried-and-true plate-filling trick: use one dinner roll to make a turkey-cranberry slider, then fill the rest of your plate with lightly dressed salad or green vegetables.
-Then ensure that you stay on track by choosing a Jenny Craig dessert over pie.
-Our Apple Crisp and Chocolate Walnut Brownie are even more delicious after about 20 seconds in the microwave.
+When you're ready for something sweet, stay on track by choosing a Jenny Craig dessert over pie.
+Our favorites include Apple Crisp and Triple Chocolate Cheesecake!

-When everyone around you is on the second piece of pie, you might be tempted to notice what you don’t have.
-If you feel this happening, this is a perfect opportunity to exercise your gratitude muscle!
 Take a few moments to mentally immerse yourself in gratitude for everything that’s going right in your life.
-Now focus specifically on your weight loss journey: what has giving up unhealthy habits given back in return?
-Whether it’s a boost to your self-esteem, a few smaller-sized pieces in your wardrobe or more energy to chase your toddler, let those good vibes wash over you!
-Continuing to make healthy choices should be easy as you-know-what.
+Now focus specifically on your weight loss journey: what has giving up unhealthy habits given you back in return?
+Whether it’s a boost to your self-esteem, or more energy to chase your toddler, let those good vibes wash over you!

-So often Thanksgiving turns into a hectic day spent in the kitchen basting the turkey and baking pie after pie.
-You might miss out on what the day is actually all about – being thankful for family, friends, health, and home.
-Keep the day simple by not focusing on the food and recognizing the importance of togetherness.
-If you can, prepare (healthy version) of stuffing, salads, and desserts the day before, so you can simplify the traditional dinner and spend more time with the family.
+So often, Thanksgiving turns into a hectic day spent in the kitchen basting the turkey and baking pie after pie.
+You might miss out on what the day is actually all about: being thankful for family, friends, health and home.
+Keep the day simple by recognizing the importance of togetherness, not focusing on the food.
+If you can, prepare a healthy version of stuffing, salads and desserts the day before, so you can simplify the traditional dinner and spend more time with your family.
 Gather with your family and friends before you eat to talk about what you’re thankful for this year.
 You can even be grateful for the progress you’ve made on your weight loss program!

-Skip the chip-and-dip appetizers and fill your pre-dinner time with catching up with friends.
-You’ll be less likely to munch on snacks if you’re chatting with your neighbors and friends that you invited over for dinner about their latest news!
+Skip the chip and dip appetizers and fill your pre-dinner time by catching up with friends.
+You’ll be less likely to munch on snacks if you’re busy socializing!